kubezero/kubezero/README.md

 ## TODO

 - Create the IaC for the management cluster.
-- Create the IaC for the workloads cluster.
+- Create the IaC for the physical workloads cluster.
 - Add a full working example.